theshawa/artwork-generator/Readme.md

 ## Installation🔌

 You can download the source code from [here](https://github.com/Theshawa/artwork-generator/archive/refs/heads/main.zip).
-If you have git installed in your pc, open your terminal and try this command.
+If you have git installed in your computer, open your terminal and try this command.

 ```bash
 git clone https://github.com/Theshawa/artwork-generator.git